boomahora/boomahora.github.io/_posts/2023-12-06-Why-are-bitcoin-recovery-sheets-so-obvious.md

 published: true
 ---

-## Why are bitcoin recovery sheets so obvious?

 This is something that I was thinking about recently.

 I get that brands want to slap their logo on whatever, but who is going to be sharing a picture of their recovery sheet?